eodash/eodash/docs/eodash-store.md

 The store is divided into three main areas.
 The first area is the reactive `states`.
 These states are designed to respond to changes in the dashboard and update the interface accordingly and is backed by [vue reactivity system](https://vuejs.org/guide/essentials/reactivity-fundamentals).

-The second area of the store is comprised of `actions` that trigger changes in the state of the dashboard.
-These functions are designed to perform specific actions, such as updating the dashboard with new data or changing the display format of existing data.
+The second area of the store will contain a set of `actions` (currently export an empty object) that will trigger changes in the state of the dashboard.
+These functions will be designed to perform specific actions, such as updating the dashboard with new data or changing the display format of existing data.

 Finally, the third area is under the `stac` property.
 This is a [pinia store](https://pinia.vuejs.org/) that exposes the root STAC catalog links, the selected STAC object, a function to load the selected STAC object, and a function to load the links from the root catalog endpoint.
 Checkout the [API](/api/core/types/interfaces/EodashStore.html) to learn more